 This page provides reviews of books that I have found particularly relevant to the work I do and which underpin the thinking behind much of what is written about on this website.
 There are many that I could write about and in time I hope to add more and more reviews.

-1. Zen in the Art of Helping - David Brandon
+Book Review -Zen in the Art of Helping (Arkana) by David Brandon (26-Jul-1990) Paperback

 I can't remember how long ago I bought this book.
 It was before I became a Mediator in 1994, but even then it resonated with me because of the way in which it asks people who 'help' others to consider whether they are actually helping or may in fact be hindering them in creating happier lives for themselves.
 David Brandon powerfully uses quotes from others and here is an example:

 There are many people who spend all their time giving aid to the needy and joining movements for the betterment of society.
 To be sure, this ought not to be discounted.
 But their root anxiety, growing out of their false view of themselves and the universe, goes unrelieved, gnawing at their hearts and robbing them of a rich and joyous life.
 Those who sponsor and engage in such social betterment activities look upon themselves consciously or unconsciously, as morally superior and so never bother to purge their minds of greed, anger and delusive thinking.
 But the time comes when, having grown exhausted from all their restless activity, they can no longer conceal themselves from their basic anxieties about life and death.
 Then they seriously begin to question why life has not more meaning and zest.
-Now for the first time they wonder whether instead of trying to save others they ought not to save themselves first. - Philip Kapleau, The 3 Pillars of Zen.
+Now for the first time they wonder whether instead of trying to save others they ought not to save themselves first.- From The Three Pillars of Zen by Philip Kapleau

 Well, a pretty challenging statement.
 But I think anyone who works in the field of helping others who does not think deeply on such a statement may well be at risk of reaching such a point of exhaustion and anxiety, whether now or in the future.